HackathonBITeam10/silverconnections/README.md

 ### Known Bugs

--  Images are not showing up on other.html and will be fixed asap.
+-  Contact form not submitting and not validating fields.

 ## Deployment